git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 label_positions[DIAGNOSIS_LABEL] = (0.0, 0.0)
 ```

+You may have we noticed that we calculate the positions for node labels as well.
+Normally, they are displayed inside the node, however, some of our feature names are quite long, which would make for big nodes, so we elected to place them in boxes even further out from our nodes.
+So essentially, Nodes are laid out in two concentric circles, and their labels occupy two more, slightly bigger concentric circles.

 ## Graph rendering
-Finally, we visualize the graph using NetworkX's drawing functions.
+Finally, we visualize the graph using [NetworkX](https://networkx.org/)'s drawing functions.
 The resulting graph is a powerful visual representation of the relationship between the input features and the diagnosis.
-The larger the node size and the thicker the edge, the more important that feature is in contributing to a positive (malignant) diagnosis.
+The larger the node size and the thicker the edge, the more important that feature is in contributing to a positive diagnosis.

-* [NetworkX](https://networkx.org/) works with matplotlib to render our graph
+* [NetworkX](https://networkx.org/) works with [matplotlib](https://matplotlib.org/) to render our graph
-* The edge weights and colors represent the importance scores determined by the Random Forest classifier.
+* The edge weights and colors represent the importance scores determined by the [Random Forest Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).

 ```python
 # Constants needed to control NODE & EDGE sizes: